Field Guide to the R Mixed Model Wilderness

 $ yield_bu_a: num 128 130 119 115 141 ...

-These look okay except for block, which is currently coded as integer (numeric).
+These look okay except for block, which is currently coded as integer (a simplied numeric type).
 We don’t want run a regression of block, where block 2 has twice the effect of block 1, and so on.
-So, converting it to a character will fix that.
-It can also be converted to a factor, but character variables are a bit easier to work with, and ultimately, equivalent to factor conversion
+So, converting it to a character will avoid that.
+Block can also be converted to a factor, but character variables are a bit easier to work with, and ultimately, equivalent to factor conversion since the linear modelling functions from ‘lme4’ and ‘nlme’ automatically convert character variables to factors.

 var_trial$block <- as.character(var_trial$block)